LoganBram/BuddyBets/README.md

 # Games -> for updating the database

-**/route/getgames**
+**/route/updategames-database**

 Gets dates for this week then gets all the WNBA games and updates database with games for the next 7 days

-**/route/getscores**
+**/route/updatescores-database**

-Queries database for all games that occurred yesterday and updates the database with the scores based on gameID
+Queries database for all games that occurred yesterday and updates the database with the scores based on gameID, meant for final check before determining winner

 # Bets